blocky/attestation-service-examples/error_handling/README.md

 sets it to `42`.
 It then calls the `writeOutput` function to return it to the user using the `writeOutput` function.

-Let's say, however, that you want to write a function that fail depending on its starting conditions, or while processing the data it fetches from the web.
+Let's say, however, that you want to write a function that may fail depending on its starting conditions, or while processing the data it fetches from the web.
 For the purpose of this example, we define the `errorFunc` in [`main.go`](./main.go) that will always fail:

 ```go
 func errorFunc(inputPtr, secretPtr uint64) uint64 {